 Now, think about complementary colors on the color wheel.
 For example, pair a soft greenish-blue area rug (cool) with burnt orange (warm).
 Consider greenish-blue and burnt orange patterned or striped throw pillows to accent a room of neutral cream-colored walls, hardwood flooring, and a neutral-colored sofa.
 Ideally, the pillows can tie in with a rug, and the orange accents pop against a neutral sofa or walls, adding some color drama.

 Or, use eggplant (cool) and pale yellow (warm) for a striking combo in a bedroom or bath.
 For the bath, paint the walls a very light shade of yellow for cheeriness and add a cream-colored ceramic tile for a neutral base.
 The vanity can add warmth with its wood tones and use eggplant as an accent in towels and wall hangings.

 For a bedroom, paint the walls a creamy white.
 Dress the bed in creamy neutrals for a peaceful canvas and add throw pillows in soft yellow and eggplant, using patterns or stripes of both colors.
 Toss in some solid eggplant throws for a strong accent.
 Or make a strong statement with an eggplant duvet cover and shams, accented with cream and a bit of light yellow in the throw pillows for warmth.

 Go for a monochromatic cool vibe by using several shades of the same color along with a neutral.
-Various shades of blue used liberally as accents in an otherwise all-white room is quintessentially cool.
+Various shades of blue used liberally as accents in an otherwise all-white room are quintessentially cool.
 It makes for a peaceful bedroom.
-Use a palette of greens for a fresh and stunning bath, that is set against white tile.
+Use a palette of greens for a fresh and stunning bath that is set against white tile.